DataDog/hiring-engineers/answers.md

 ```

-Everything seems to work fine except the creation of the anomaly dashboard.
+Everything seemed to work fine except the creation of the anomaly dashboard.
-I get an error that I couldn't fix after troubleshooting :
+I got an error that I could not fix after troubleshooting :
 ```
 vagrant@precise64:/vagrant$ bash create-dashboard.sh
 {"errors": ["Error(s) found in query:\nError parsing query: \n unable to parse anomalies(avg:mysql.performance.cpu_time{*}, robust, 2): Rule 'scope_expr' didn't match at ', 2)' (line 1, column 52)."]}
 ```
-I decided to go ahead and create this part by adding it to the dashboard created by the API with the UI.
+I decided to go ahead and create the anomaly dashboard with the UI.

 > Set the Timeboard's timeframe to the past 5 minutes.

-To set up the timeframe to the past 5 minutes, I just selected this frame on a graph, it automatically updated all the other.
+In order to set up the timeframe to the past 5 minutes, I just selected this frame on a graph, it automatically updated all the other ones.
 Anyhow we can be more precise with the selector at the top of the window.

 ![alt text](screenshots/4.png)